kin0330/Royal-Christmas-Speeches-Team-H/README.md

 - csv file containing the cleaned speeches (data.csv)
 - csv file containing metadata on the Queen’s speeches (metadata.csv)
 - csv file containing the cleaned speeches enriched with metadata on the Queen's speeches and with tokenized and lemmatized version of the main text section of the speeches (enriched_corpus.csv)
-- report on the stylometric analysis of the corpus (….pdf)
+- report on the stylometric analysis of the corpus (report.pdf)
 - data management plan (dmp.pdf)

 **Contributors**<br>